jonhadfield/sn-cli/README.md

 ## install and run

-Download the latest release here: https://github.com/jonhadfield/sncli/releases and install:
+Download the latest release here: https://github.com/jonhadfield/sn-cli/releases and install:

 ``
-$ install <sncli binary> /usr/local/bin/sn
+$ install <sn-cli binary> /usr/local/bin/sn
 ``

 Then to see commands and options: